Marvin Jones Jr. Player Prop Bets for NFL Week 13 | Jacksonville vs. Los Angeles 12/5/2021

 - In last week's game against the Falcons, Jones was targeted seven times and racked up four catches for 43 yards.

-- Jones has put up 130 yards over his last three games (43.3 per game), reeling in 10 passes on 19 targets.
+- During his last three games, Jones has racked up 43.3 yards per game, hauling in 10 passes on 19 targets.

 Jones' Jacksonville Teammates